Optimal Discriminant Analysis in High-Dimensional Latent Factor Models

 To establish its deviation inequalities, our analysis uses the following distributional assumption on $W$ from (\ref{model_X}).
 We assume that \begin{itemize} \item[(v)] $W = \sw^{1/2}\wt W$ and $\wt W$ is a mean-zero $\gamma$-subGaussian random vector with $\EE[\wt W\wt W^\T] = \bI_p$ and $\EE[\exp(u^\T \wt W)] \le \exp(\gamma^2/2)$, for all $\|u\|_2=1$. \end{itemize} We stress that the distributions of $X \mid Y$ need not be Gaussian.
 In addition, we require that \begin{itemize} \item[(vi)] $\pi_0$ and $\pi_1$ are fixed and bounded from below by some constant $c\in (0,1/2]$. \end{itemize}

 The following proposition states a deviation inequality of $|\wh G_x(X) - G_z(Z)|$ which holds with high probability under the law $\PP^{\D}$.
 It depends on three quantities:

 For any matrix $M$, let $P_M$ denote the projection onto its column space.
-From (\ref{decomp_G_x}), appearance of the first two quantities in (\ref{def_r_hat}) is natural since $Z$ and $W$ are independent of $\wh\theta$ and $\wh\beta_0$, and $Z^\top w$ and $W^\top v$ have subGaussian tails for any $v\in \RR^p$ and $w\in \RR^K$ under the distributional assumptions (iv) and (v).
+From (\ref{decomp_G_x}), appearance of the first two quantities in (\ref{def_r_hat}) is natural since $Z$ and $W$ are independent of $\wh\theta$ and $\wh\beta_0$, and $Z$ and $W$ are subGaussian random vectors under the distributional assumptions (iv) and (v).
 The third quantity $\|\W(P_B-P_A)\|_{\op}$ in (\ref{def_r_hat}) originates from $\wh\beta_0 - \beta_0$ and reflects the benefit of using a matrix $B$ that estimates the column space of $A$ well.

 \begin{prop} Under model (\ref{model_X}), assume {\rm (i) -- (vi)} and $K\log n \le c n$ for some constant $c>0$.
 For any $a\ge 1$, we have

 Here, for some constant $C>0$ depending on $\gamma$ only,

 \end{prop} \begin{proof} See Appendix \ref{app_proof_prop_risk}. \end{proof}